msjimc/TransGBViewer/Guide/UniProt.md

 ### Selecting the colour used to draw the features on a line

-Pressing the __Colour__ button (blue line Figure 7) will display either the  __Select colour by name__ dialog and Windows __Colour picker__ dialog box depending on which option is selected (red line in Figure 7).
+Pressing the __Colour__ button (blue line in Figure 7) will display either the  __Select colour by name__ dialog and Windows __Colour picker__ dialog box depending on which option is selected (red line in Figure 7).
 These dialog boxes allow you to select a colour as described here:

 - [Using the Select colour by name dialog box](SequenceColour.md)
 - [Using the Windows colour picker dialog box](ColourPickerDialog.md)